 Beyond their grades, PLI classes prepare students for college by exposing them early on to the technology and skills necessary for learning online.
 Plus, they have a teacher with experience and training in this virtual environment they meet with face-to-face online to guide them through this learning process.

 How do students score online compared to in-person?

 Students score higher than the national average when learning from a virtual teacher trained in live video instruction.
-The study found PLI student grades are about 6% higher than the U.S. core average of 74.4% and are right on track with the middle and high school average of 80%, according to the study.
+The study found the average PLI student grade is about 6% higher than the U.S. core average of 74.4% and is right on track with the national middle and high school average of 80%, according to the study.

-The population of PLI students was chosen randomly for the study and consists of children with a diverse array of backgrounds.
-PLI is driven to achieve education equity through virtual instruction, allowing students in rural and lower-income areas where teacher shortages are at a high to have access to high-quality learning opportunities.
+The population of PLI students was chosen randomly for the study and consists of children with a diverse array of backgrounds from across the U.S. PLI is driven to achieve education equity through virtual instruction, allowing students in rural and lower-income areas where teacher shortages are at a high to have access to high-quality learning opportunities.
 Because of that, they are competitive with other students across the country who learn from teachers physically in the classroom.

 Are online classes as effective when students are learning from home?

 Many people are concerned about students losing out on instruction they need during school closures due to COVID-19, therefore falling behind on their learning.